mj3b/juno/docs/deployment/cloud-jira-deployment.md

 ### Cloud-Native JUNO Architecture

-The cloud-native JUNO architecture is specifically designed to leverage Atlassian Cloud's infrastructure capabilities while maintaining the flexibility and scalability required for enterprise agentic AI operations.
+The cloud-native JUNO architecture is specifically designed to leverage Jira Cloud's infrastructure capabilities while maintaining the flexibility and scalability required for enterprise agentic AI operations.
 This architecture pattern emphasizes microservices design, containerized deployment, and cloud-native security practices that align with modern enterprise requirements.

 The architecture utilizes Kubernetes orchestration for container management, with automatic scaling policies that respond to workload demands.
 This ensures that JUNO's agentic AI operations maintain optimal performance during peak usage periods while minimizing resource costs during low-activity periods.
 The cloud-native design also enables seamless integration with enterprise monitoring and observability platforms.